+Table 12: Benzodiazepines and their metabolites.

-Appendix 3 Opioid Identifications (Opi ID)
+Appendix 3 - Opioid Identifications (Opi ID)

 The routine screen by immunoassay will be positive when certain opiates are present in the urine sample at a concentration above the cut-off concentration of 300 ng/ml Heroin.
 Morphine, Codeine and Dihydrocodeine will cause a positive result in the screening assay when present at levels above the cut-off.